confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 Workload Identity:

-: the definition of Workload Identity is identical to the definition of {{-WIMSE}}: "a combination of three basic building blocks: trust domain, Workload Identifier and identity credentials.
+: the definition of Workload Identity is identical to the definition of the same term by {{-WIMSE}}: "a combination of three basic building blocks: trust domain, Workload Identifier and identity credentials.

 Workload Credential: